joshwlivingston/advanced-r/README.md

 #### Subsetting

-Discussed more in Chapter 4, you can subset data frames and tibbles like a 1D list or a 2D matrix.
+Discussed more in Chapter 4, you can subset data frames and tibbles like a 1-D list or a 2-D matrix.

 Tibbles modify two undesirable properties of data frames:

 -   Data frames will return a vector for `df[, x]` if x is a length one vector, and a data frame is x is of length \> 1.
 To avoid this, use `df[, x, drop = FALSE]`
-    -   This can cause an issue with legacy code that uses `df[, "col"]` to return a column as an atomic vector.
+    -   Subsetting a single column from a tibble using `[` can cause an issue with legacy code that uses `df[, "col"]` to return a column as an atomic vector.
 Using `df[["col"]]` returns the desired vector whether subsetting a data frame or tibble

 ``` r
 df1 <- data.frame(xyz = "a")